Bigg Boss (Telugu TV series) season 6: Bigg Boss 6 Buzzz

 Bigg Boss 6 Buzzz is an Indian Telugu-language television talk show about the reality television series Bigg Boss Telugu.
 The show premiered on 5 September 2022 on Star Maa Music and unaired portions of episodes are streamed on Disney+ Hotstar and aired on Star Maa Music.

+Winner Declaration

+In the finale, Nagarjuna initially offered Shrihan ₹25 lakhs, which was later increased to ₹40 lakhs in an attempt to tempt him.
+Shrihan accepted the money and walked away with the suitcase, making Revanth the winner.
+However, at the end of the episode, Nagarjuna revealed that Shrihan had received more votes in the popular vote.